Hunterdon Central Regional High School: Academics and curriculum

 Hunterdon Central offers a broad curriculum that consists of the core required courses for graduation as legislated by the State of New Jersey.
 In addition, it offers students electives in each academic department, including Advanced Placement and honors courses.
 The Program of Studies provides details on graduation requirements and individual course curriculum for students attending Hunterdon Central.

 Extracurricular activities

 Extracurricular activities at the high school include baseball, boys' and girls' basketball, boys' and girls' bowling, cheerleading, boys' and girls' cross country, boys' and girls' fencing, field hockey, football, boys' and girls' golf, gymnastics, boys' and girls' lacrosse, ice hockey, boys' and girls' soccer, softball, boys' and girls' swimming, boys' and girls' tennis, boys' and girls' track and winter track, boys' and girls' volleyball, color guard, and wrestling.
 Other activities offered include dramatics, student government, publications, service organizations, clubs, marching band and orchestra, an Air Force Junior Reserve Officers' Training Corps program, a chapter of the Junior Statesmen of America, a chapter of Amnesty International, a chapter of Future Business Leaders of America, choral programs, and a FIRST Robotics Competition Team (Team 3637).

-The Marching Band, or Marching Red Devils have consistently placed very high in state, regional and all-state competitions.
-In their 2006 show, The Blueprint, were ranked 1st in the Central Jersey area, 3rd in the state, and 5th in the northeast.
-Between the 2006 and 2007 season the band made several performances in Florence, Italy, and Salzburg, Austria.
-The 2008 program took 2nd place at the USSBA NJ state championships.
-In prior years, the MRD have won two state titles, tied for first in the northeast.

-The Marching Red Devils season continues through the winter, however, with indoor color guard and former percussion ensemble, known collectively as "MRDi".
-The Indoor Percussion Ensemble performed in the MAPS circuit until their last season in the beginning of 2016.
-Their season ran from early November to late April.
-The Indoor colorguard, formed recently in the late 2000s, has competed in the NJA, USBands, and MAIN circuits.
-The Junior Varsity team claimed the championship title in the Scholastic Novice class in 2016, and also in 2017 with an undefeated season.
-Their season also runs from November to April.